 Nestlé is part of the movement to take decisive measures to address climate change, by focusing on advancing regenerative agriculture and other actions along the value chain.
 In terms of sourcing, it targets to source 20% of the key ingredients through regenerative agriculture methods by 2025, and 50% by 2030 under the company’s detailed, time-bound roadmap, which aims to realise Net Zero by 2050 at the latest.

-While one of Nestlé’s focuses in sustainable sourcing is to avoid and eliminate deforestation, it has achieved zero deforestation for key ingredients such as sugar and soya beans in Hong Kong.
+While one of Nestlé’s focuses in sustainable sourcing is to avoid and eliminate deforestation, Nestlé is striving for achieving zero deforestation for its primary supply chain.
 The company is also in the process of reformulating its products to make them more environmentally-friendly and transforming the product portfolio, moving towards carbon-neutral brands.
 It has started since 2019 to provide a wider plant-based food offer worldwide, including the launch of plant-based options in its multi-categories in Hong Kong.
 For the average consumers in Hong Kong, it means that they can actually make product choices to embark the Net Zero journey together.

 Product packaging is another area that Nestlé is working on.
-The company has committed itself to making 100% of its packaging recyclable or reusable by 2025 and reducing the use of virgin plastics by one third in the same period.
+The company has committed itself to reducing the use of virgin plastics by one third by 2025, and having more than 95% of their packaging designed for use or recycling in the same period while they remain committed to the goal of 100% packaging reusable or recyclable.
 It is setting an example in the industry in exploring and developing packaging solutions that are more sustainable.

 Other aspects of the operation have been changing as well.
 Nestlé is turning to the direction of using more renewable energy in the manufacturing process.
 On logistics, the company is working to enhance the operational efficiency and switch its global fleet of vehicles to lower emission options.
 For example, in Switzerland, they introduced a hydrogen-powered truck to deliver Nespresso products, while in Sweden they are trialing an electric truck.